Shazzaaa/portfolio-site/README.md

-# portfoliotestsite
+# portfolio-site
 coded website with other projects added
-This is my portfolio website where I will house.
-Once more complete I will make public, but for now this is just a test to see how to use github
+This is an ongoing project with HTML and CSS only to showcase any work/projects I am working on.